|Max Donelan, PhD

 Lab: K8501 Shrum Science Centre

-Dr. Donelan is an Associate Professor of Biomedical Physiology & Kinesiology at Simon Fraser University in Vancouver, British Columbia.
+Dr. Donelan is a Professor of Biomedical Physiology & Kinesiology at Simon Fraser University in Vancouver, British Columbia.
 He has a Ph.D. in Integrative Biology from Berkeley and did his postdoctoral work in Neuroscience at the University of Alberta.
 Dr. Donelan has held Career Investigator awards from the Michael Smith Foundation for Health Research and the Canadian Institutes of Health Research.
 He is also Founder and Scientific Advisor to Bionic Power - a university spin-off company that is developing energy harvesting technology for people whose lives depend on portable power.

 Selected Publications (a full list that links to pdfs is on the Publications page)